Mitul-Joby/Semester-1-Python-Lab/README.md

-# Semester-1-Python-Lab
+# Semester 1 - Python Lab
-Archive of my python lab programs of semester 1 at PES University
+An archive of my python lab programs of semester 1 at PES University.